Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 This quickstart guide has been slightly modified from the original quickstart guide titled [Customer Reviews Analytics using Snowflake Cortex](https://quickstarts.snowflake.com/guide/customer_reviews_analytics_using_snowflake_cortex/#0) by Shriya Rai.
 The SQL script to generate the Snowflake objects has been created by Jacob Kranzler.

-We will be exploring customer review data using Cortex and Hex.
+We will be exploring customer review data using Snowflake Cortex and Hex.
 Specifically, we will create a data app that leverages Snowflake's Cortex LLM functions to better understand our customer feedback.
 As a result we will then be able to provide recommendations and improvements to our stakeholders.

 ### Prerequisites
 - Familiarity with basic Python and SQL